polytope-labs/hyperbridge/modules/ismp/pallets/token-gateway/README.md

 	type Currency = Balances;
     // The Native asset Id
 	type NativeAssetId = NativeAssetId;
-    // A type that allows token gateway to create local assets
+    // A type that allows token gateway to create local asset Ids
-    // Required to receive asset creation messages from Hyperbridge type CreateAsset = ();
+    // An implementation is required to receive asset creation messages from Hyperbridge type CreateAsset = ();
+    // The decimals value of the native asset type Decimals = Decimals;
 }

 #[derive(Default)]